 SWIMMING SAFETY TIPS

 Life Jacket – I prefer taking my Dogues to a creek where they can fully enjoy the water, but I where I do not have to be concerned about the possibility of something terrible happening.
 Should you decide to take your Dogue de Bordeaux to the lake, get a life jacket!
-Dogues de Bordeaux have huge heads and are very top heavy.
+Dogues de Bordeaux have huge heads and dense bodies.
+They are very top heavy.
 Not the ideal anatomy of a long distance swimmer.
 Watch your Bordeaux very closely when she is swimming in deeper waters.
 Make sure she takes breaks and rests periodically.

 Dry Those Ears – dogs who spend a lot of time in the water have a high risk of getting ear infections.
 Due to the shape of your Dogue de Bordeaux’s ears, moisture can become easily trapped inside.
 Taking a minute to swab the inside of your Dogue’s wet ears with the corner of a towel will reduce the risk of infections.